mozilla/fxpay/example/README.rst

 Installation
 ~~~~~~~~~~~~

-To install a privileged app it must be signed by something like
+To install a `privileged`_ app it must be signed by something like
 `Firefox Marketplace`_.
 However, you can use the
-`App Manager`_ to install it as well.
+`WebIDE`_ to install it as well.
 First, build this example into a
 packaged app.
 Run this from the root of the `fxpay`_ repository
 after you've installed the developer tools listed in the main README::